 Students continue to develop mastery of computer and programming concepts using C++ and Java computer languages with hands-on algorithm and program development.
 Students focus on writing computer programs to solve problems.
 Concepts include computer science skills, use of functions, use of arrays and structs, file writing skills, as well as the ability to program in a second language.
-Strong mathematical and problem solving recommended.
+By the end of this course, students will build simple AI programs that can play games such as Wordle, Mastermind, and TextTwist.Strong mathematical and problem solving recommended.

 Computing Science 30 (5 Credits)

 Prerequisite: Computer Science 20